Contexte/eu-crowdsourcing-framework/README.md

 	[{
 	        "pdf":"my_pdf_name.pdf",
 	        "page": 3,
-	        "statement": "What does the user have to do ?
-For example, it could be 'Look at the 4th paragraphe of that consultation and check the corresponding checkbox (in your opinion) at the end of the document.'
-If not explicitely defined, it defaults to : 'Check the checkboxes at the end of the document to help filing this document.'", "questions":{
+	        "questions":{
 	                "First question (first paramater of answer determines its type : single or multiple answers possible)":["single", "yes", "no"], "Second question (multiple answers possible)":["multiple", "first answer", "second answer", "third answer"]